In: Card Skimming

 If it claims to be active does it have a battery?

 As a consumer you must do your research and due diligence until there is a regulatory body who can help govern the claims being made.
 Protecting your identity from theft is a serious business and you should only look for companies and products who are serious about protecting your data & not who just want to jump on the band wagon for a quick dollar.

 The decision is ultimately yours as to how much worth protecting your personal data is to you.

 iTwire asks Armourcard about electronic pickpockets and wireless skimming and what you need to know

-In a recent video interview and story by Alex Zaharov-Reutt from iTwire and our Director Tyler Harris whereby they candidly discuss and help consumers understand a little more about the vulnerabilities around this RFID technology roll-out and how to best protect yourself.
+In a recent video interview and story by Alex Zaharov-Reutt from iTwire and our CEO Tyler Harris whereby they candidly discuss and help consumers understand a little more about the vulnerabilities around this RFID technology roll-out and how to best protect yourself.

 If you know nothing about this technology this interview is a great place to start understanding what you can do to protect yourself.

 Thanks, Alex from iTwire for taking the time with Tyler and supporting our Australian invention we really appreciate both yours and iTwire support.